Why do we need Creative Consultation and Support?

-Creative Consultation and Support for Body-Oriented Practitioners is open to massage therapists, yoga teachers in private practice, Feldenkrais practitioners, somatic educators, acupuncturists, PTs, OTs, and any clinician or educator working with individual clients in a body-centered practice.
+Creative Consultation and Support for Body-Oriented Practitioners is open to massage therapists, yoga teachers in private practice, Feldenkrais practitioners, somatic educators, acupuncturists, PTs, OTs, somatically-oriented mental health counselors, and any clinician or educator working with individual clients in a body-centered practice.
 Licensed or certified professionals only.

-What’s Between You and Your Client: A Peer-to-Peer Mentoring Model, was published in In Touch, the professional newsletter of the Feldenkrais Guild of North America, where Feldenkrais practitioners write for other practitioners.
+Sheri contributed the article, What’s Between You and Your Client: A Peer-to-Peer Mentoring Model, to In Touch, the professional newsletter of the Feldenkrais Guild of North America, where Feldenkrais practitioners write for other practitioners.

 How will this workshop impact my practice?
 It will help me value myself more…